 Oglesby is a tiny city located in the state of Texas.
 With a population of 440 people and just one neighborhood, Oglesby is the 955th largest community in Texas.

-Oglesby is a blue-collar town, with 44.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Oglesby, you'll notice that it is more blue-collar than most other communities in America.
+44.34% of Oglesby’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Oglesby is a city of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Oglesby who work in office and administrative support (9.95%), healthcare (9.95%), and management occupations (9.05%).

 A relatively large number of people in Oglesby telecommute to their jobs.
 Overall, about 7.31% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.